Pixel super-resolution using spatially-entangled photon pairs

-It is clear from the above analysis that nearly all sensor technologies currently used in photon-pairs-based imaging experiments suffer from a poor pixel resolution, either directly when the technology does not have cameras with enough pixels or indirectly when the experiment can only operate in a reasonable time with a small number of pixels.
-In these systems, objects are therefore often undersampled, resulting a loss of spatial information and the creation of artefacts in the retrieved images.
-Here, we demonstrate a quantum image processing technique that doubles the pixel resolution of any imaging sensor used in photon-pairs-based imaging schemes.
-Our technique harnesses the large dimensionality of the measured spatial joint probability distribution (JPD) of photon pairs to reconstruct correlation images composed of twice as many pixels as the camera used to measure it.
-We demonstrate the method in three common photon-pairs-based imaging schemes: two quantum illumination protocols using (i) a near-field illumination configuration with an EMCCD camera~\cite{defienne_quantum_2019} and a (ii) far-field configuration with a SPAD camera~\cite{defienne_full-field_2021-1}, and (iii) one entanglement-enabled holography system~\cite{defienne_polarization_2021-1}.
+Here, we demonstrate a quantum image processing technique based on entangled photon pairs that increases the pixel resolution by a factor two.
+We experimentally demonstrate it in three common photon-pair-based imaging schemes: two quantum illumination protocols using (i) a near-field illumination configuration with an EMCCD camera~\cite{defienne_quantum_2019} and a (ii) far-field configuration with a SPAD camera~\cite{defienne_full-field_2021-1}, and (iii) an entanglement-enabled holography system~\cite{defienne_polarization_2021-1}.
 In addition, we use our JPD pixel super-resolution method in (iv) a full-field version of N00N-state quantum holography, a scheme that has only been demonstrated so far using a scanning approach~\cite{ono_entanglement-enhanced_2013}.
-Note that we refer to our technique as 'pixel super-resolution' to avoid confusion with the term 'super-resolution' describing imaging techniques capable of overcoming the classical diffraction limit.\\ \\ \textbf{JPD pixel super-resolution technique.} Figure~\ref{Figure1}.a describes the experimental setup used to demonstrate the principle of our technique.
-In this scheme, spatially entangled photon pairs produced by type-I SPDC in a thin $\beta$-barium Borate (BBO) crystal illuminate an object $t$ using a near-field illumination configuration (i.e. the output surface of the crystal is imaged onto the object).
-The object is then imaged onto an EMCCD camera.
-In our experiment, $t$ is a horizontal square-modulation amplitude grating.
-The recorded intensity image is shown in Figure~\ref{Figure1}.b.
-In the zoomed area, it is clear that the image is pixelated.
-This pixelation results in a loss of object spatial information, confirmed when analysing the spatial spectrum of the image (Figure~\ref{Figure1}.d, red curve).
-The spectrum shows only the first two harmonics at $0.2$ cycles/pixel and $0.4$ cycles/pixel; all harmonics higher than the Nyquist frequency of $0.5$ cycles/pixel are not resolved, and their associated information is lost.
+Note that we refer to our technique as 'pixel super-resolution' to avoid confusion with the term 'super-resolution' describing imaging techniques capable of overcoming the classical diffraction limit.